Home

 Respond with C.A.R.E.

 The step-by-step process for teaching compassion, and putting compassion at the center of care, is called C.A.R.E.Ô The acronym stands for Connect, Assess, Respond, and Evaluate and End.
-We will …
+We will be applying each of the steps to ourselves, our staff, and our patients and their families.
+This is crucial for the method to work.
+The …

 Respond with C.A.R.E.
 Read More »